 Dick McCann Award (Reporter who has made a long and distinguished contribution to pro football through coverage):

-Sam Farmer, Los Angeles Times — For his first 16 of his 18 years at the Los Angeles Times, Sam covered the NFL without a team in his market.
-He was named California Sportswriter of the Year in 2016.
-Sam also was the Raiders beat reporter for five seasons with the San Jose Mercury News.
+Sam Farmer, Los Angeles Times — Farmer has covered the NFL for 25 years.
+For his first 16 years at the Los Angeles Times, Sam covered the NFL without a team in his market.
+He was named California Sportswriter of the Year in 2016, and he has been named Associated Press Sports Editors beat writer of the year.
+He also was the Raiders beat reporter for five seasons with the San Jose Mercury News.

-Jeff Legwold, ESPN.com — Legwold has written about the NFL for over 25 years.
-He covered the Broncos for nine years for the Denver Post and Rocky Mountain News before joining ESPN.com in 2013.
+Jeff Legwold, ESPN.com — Legwold is in his third decade as a NFL writer.
+He covered the Broncos for nine years for the Denver Post and Rocky Mountain News before joining ESPN.com in 2013 as the Broncos’ reporter.
 He represents Denver on the Pro Football Hall of Fame selection committee and is a member of the Hall’s senior selection committee.
 Legwold was the PFWA president for the 2015-16 seasons.

-Gary Myers, New York Daily News — Myers was the New York Daily News‘ NFL columnist from 1989 to 2018.
+Gary Myers, The Athletic — Myers was the New York Daily News‘ NFL columnist from 1989 to 2018.
 He began covering the Cowboys in 1981 for the Dallas Morning News and became the paper’s columnist.
-He is a Pro Football Hall of Fame selection committee member and author of the books “The Catch” , “My First Coach” and “Brady vs. Manning”.
+A contributor to The Athletic who also has done extensive TV work, Myers is a Pro Football Hall of Fame selection committee member and author of the books “The Catch”, “My First Coach”, “Brady vs. Manning” and “How ‘Bout Them Cowboys”.

 Jack Horrigan Award (League or club official for his or her qualities and professional style in helping the pro football writers do their job):